Where to Stay in Florence - A Local’s Neighborhood Guide

 Where to stay

-Hotel Bernini Palace - This luxurious and historic palace right behind Piazza della Signoria has elegant rooms and impeccable service.
+Hotel Bernini Palace - A luxurious and historic palace right behind Piazza della Signoria.
+The rooms are elegant and service is impeccable.
 For luxury at a "not insane” price, it's tough to beat. $350-$500 per night.

 Hotel Calimala - You can't get more central than this.
-Surrounded by historic palaces and monuments, this modern boutique hotel with an artistic touch is perfect for those expecting full immersion in Florence's Renaissance history. $300 per night.
+Surrounded by historic palaces and monuments, this modern boutique hotel with an artistic touch is perfect for getting a taste of Florence's Renaissance history. $300 per night.

 La Maison du Sage - An absolutely gorgeous mid-range boutique hotel that is probably my favorite in Santa Croce.
 The location, adjacent to the Basilica di Santa Croce (with some rooms looking out onto it), is unbeatable. $250-350 per night.